PA Program Essential Functions and Technical Standards

-- Reading and understanding the medical literature and the patient’s chart; and
+- Reading and understanding the medical literature and the patient’s chart.

 - Learning, measuring, calculating, retrieving, prioritizing, analyzing, organizing, assimilating, integrating, and synthesizing technically detailed and complex information and applying this information appropriately.

 In the first year of the program, all PA students are required to attend all classes and educational sessions, master physical examinations skills, complete all laboratory exercises, attend assigned patient interactions, and complete BLS.
-ACLS will be completed during orientation to the clinical year.
 In the clinical year, students must successfully complete all assigned rotations, which may include extended hours of instructions, evenings, nights, and weekends.
 Students must be able to transport themselves to all training sites.
 It is the responsibility of each applicant to affirm that they meet these technical standards upon entrance to the Physician Assistant Program.
 During enrollment, the program’s Promotion, Retention, and Disciplinary (PRD) committee will monitor students for continuing compliance with technical standards.
-The faculty of the Physician Assistant Program recognizes its responsibility to present candidates for the MSPAS degree who have the knowledge and skills to function in a wide variety of clinical situations and to render a broad spectrum of patient care.
+The faculty of the Physician Assistant Program recognizes its responsibility to present candidates for the MSPAS degree that have the knowledge and skills to function in a wide variety of clinical situations and to render a broad spectrum of patient care.

 American Disabilities Act

 Bethel University is committed to equal opportunity in education for all students, including those with documented disabilities.
-If you have a diagnosed disability, or if you believe that you have a disability that might require accommodation in this program, please contact the Office of Disability Services.
-Bethel University policy states that it is the responsibility of students to contact instructors to discuss appropriate accommodations to ensure equity in grading, experiences, and assignments.
-Furthermore, the PA program policy is that you will report a medically documented learning disability to the Program Director during orientation Week, and identify yourself to the Office of Disability Services in a timely manner.
+If you have a diagnosed disability, or if you believe that you have a disability that might require reasonable accommodation in this program, please contact the Coordinator of Disability Services, at (731) 352-4225.
+Documentation of your disability and required forms from the Office of Disability Services must be completed before you receive accommodations each semester.
+Bethel University policy states that it is the responsibility of the student to contact instructors to discuss appropriate accommodations to ensure equity in grading, experiences, and assignments.
+Furthermore, the PA Program policy is students should report any disabilities to the office of Disability Services in a timely manner to receive accommodation.
+Any medically documented disability will be reported to the Program Director through Disability Services as necessary.